haduy92/eCommerce/README.md

 ```shell
 docker-compose up -d --built
 ```
-3. After execution is completed, open a browser and access swagger page at
+3. After execution is completed, swagger page should be accessible at

 ```http
 http://localhost:8080/swagger/index.html
 ```
+4. Navigate to folder frontend and open index.html, this is the UI page which allows to filter person list

+> #### Note:
+>
+> Due to my lack of experience with go, there is an issue with the cors policy that I could not fix:
+>
+> GET /persons returned CORS policy error but GET /persons?q=a doesn't and works as expected

 ### Test API

 1. Open terminal/command prompt at the root director of the project and run docker-compose up: